chao-ji/tf-deeplabv3/README.md

 * Use smaller backbone feature extractor (mobilenet-v2 uses much less memory).
 * Disable the decoder module.
 The decoder module can be disable by setting `--use_decoder=False`.
 * Disable the atrous convolution in atrous spatial pyramid pooling module by setting `--atrous_rates=None`.
+* Use larger output stride.
+Output stride determines the degree to which the spatial resolution of the original image is reduced by the feature extractor.
+Default output stride is 16 (with corresponding atrous_rates `[6, 12, 18]`).
+If that value does not work, consider setting the output stride to 32 (with corresponding atrous_rates `[3, 6, 9]`).

 ### Experiments